ianhellstrom/rtfd/source/index.rst

 ..
 Its aim is to aid developers in writing efficient SQL and PL/SQL code for modern Oracle databases.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 4

-   intro
-   sql
-   plsql
+   :includehidden:

+   intro/index
+   sql/index
+   plsql/index
    glossary